Biomedical Engineering

 4

-12 hours may be substituted with BME 798 hours taken before candidacy.
-12 hours must be taken after admission to candidacy over at least two semesters
+Up to twelve hours may be substituted with BME 798 hours taken before candidacy; A minimum of twelve hours of BME 799 must be taken after admission to candidacy over at least two terms

 Coursework for PhD After MS Degree